f-PLT/dev-setup-scripts/README.md

 - [ ] Androit App related packages and IDE
 - [ ] Bashrc and Vim customization
 - [ ] Ubuntu environment customization

+Once you have created you chef folder and downloaded this cookbook, you can run the recipes with this command, from the chef folder root:

+    sudo chef-client -z -o dev-setup::<recipeName>

+    ex.
+    sudo chef-client -z -o dev-setup::basictools